mrmarkuz/ns8-pulse/README.md

 ## Install

-Instantiate the module with:

-    add-module ghcr.io/mrmarkuz/pulse:latest 1

-The output of the command will return the instance name.
-Output example:

-    {"module_id": "pulse1", "image_name": "pulse", "image_url": "ghcr.io/nethserver/pulse:latest"}
+The app is installable via Software Center after adding the [mrmarkuz repo](https://repo.mrmarkuz.com/).

 ## Configure

 Configure the FQDN and browse to it.
+Then you can setup credentials and start discovering your Proxmox environment.

 ## Uninstall

-To uninstall the instance:
+It's possible via Software Center or CLI:

     remove-module --no-preserve pulse1